 Making desserts that look pretty is definitely not my strong point.
 I fully admit that.
 I am much better at making desserts that taste awesome.
 But with the holidays coming up I am determined to end my avoidance of pie and start getting confident with it.
 Avoiding things is never the answer.
 And maybe after I tackle pies I’ll start in on cakes.
 The thought of that just gave me a whole lot of anxiety… It’s okay.
 We’re still on pie.
 One intimidating decorative dessert at a time here.

 Let’s talk eggs for a moment.
 More specifically, raw eggs.
 I feel it is my duty as a recipe blogger to give the raw egg disclaimer on this recipe since it does call for raw eggs.
 If you are going to make this pie I want you to listen to me closely.
 Use fresh eggs for this.
-Eggs that are at least grade A or preferably grade AA.
+Eggs that are at least grade A or preferably grade AA, or even better yet you could use pasteurized shell eggs if you are overly concerned about getting sick!
 Don’t use grade B or eggs that you forgot to put away and left out on the counter for a couple of hours.
 The chances of you getting sick from eating a little raw egg are pretty rare.
 But let’s just keep those chances to the absolute minimum by using eggs that haven’t had time to grow a whole lot of bacteria.
 I fully admit that I eat raw egg all the time.
+I actually eat raw egg from unpasteurized eggs all the time.
 A lot of batter gets into my tummy before it goes into the oven and I barely cook my runny eggs in the morning.
 But I fully understand if you are not okay with the small risk raw eggs bring.

 Now there are recipes out there calling themselves French Silk Pie that do not use raw eggs.
 However, I have to say that these pies aren’t really true to what French Silk Pie really is.
 French Silk Pie is actually an american creation.
 Unlike a cooked custard cream pie, it is incredibly dense and “silky.”
 The eggs bring a lot of richness to the pie and this is one of those desserts that I can really only have a few bites of because of how rich it is.
 My husband, on the other hand, can eat a huge piece for breakfast and feel great.